zranger1/HubitatWizLightDriverX/README.md

 that makes dynamic ip resolution useful -- this is intended for large networks, with many devices.
 For many people it is easier to just use the DHCP server on your router to assign static ip addresses to your lights and other IoT devices.
+You have been warned!

 ## To Install and Use the Driver
 Install and provision your Wiz bulb using the phone app.
-Note the bulb's IP address.
+Note the bulb's IP and MAC addresses.

 On your Hubitat Elevation's admin page, select "Drivers Code", then click the "New Driver" button.
 Paste the Groovy driver code from this repository into